 Medical imaging advanced in the late 19th century on November 8, 1895, when William Roentgen observed the first instance of electromagnetic radiation that fluoresced a platinum plate.
 His first image a month later of his wife’s hand with a signet ring has become the genesis of the field of radiology and medical imaging.
 As radiology and fluoroscopy used electromagnetic radiation to image soft tissue, bone, gas, and fluid in the human body, the advent of computer processing set the stage for radiology to expand into computed tomography (CT) and use the power of computing to image clearly.
 The 20th century saw imaging science spread across the world and become a true global phenomenon.
 As X-rays became a modern miracle to enable clinicians to see beneath the surface, fluoroscopy allowed the imaging of structures such as the bowel, the ventricles of the brain and heart, and a myriad of anatomy and pathology in between.

 CT was the intersection between the power of computers and the X-ray technology developed by Roentgen.
-Imaging the human bodies from multiple lines of sight and then compiling that data into “tomograms” started with first-generation scanners in the 1970s and now can be done in seconds to minutes and reconstructed to allow a detailed ...
+Imaging the human bodies from multiple lines of sight and then compiling that data into “tomograms” started with first-generation scanners in the 1970s and now can be done in seconds to minutes and reconstructed to allow ...